mohoff/SDI_Documentation/linuxcommands.rst

 General
 #######

-Press Control-R for Commandd Line History incSearch
+Press Control-R for Command Line History incSearch

+Use ``grep -rnw . -e "PATTERN"`` to search for a special string "PATTERN" in every file in the current directory.

 head and tail
 *************